OmaymaS/onceupondata/content/post/2023-06-17-i-am-a-careless-person-and-ai-is-smarter/index.md

 <blockquote>

-*“I am a careless person,”* he said “AI will help me write better feedback.”
+*“I am a careless person,”* he said “AI will help me write better feedback.”,

 *“Isn’t it better to try to be thoughful and think before writing?”* I said.

 *“But AI can be my teacher.
 AI is much smarter”* he said with absolute certainty.

-*“This could be his self fulfilling prophecy!”* I thought and shrugged, ending the conversation ¯\\_(ツ)_/¯.
+*“This could be his self fulfilling prophecy!”* I thought and shrugged, ending the conversation. ¯\\_(ツ)_/¯.
 </blockquote>

 # The "All You Need is AI" Mindset!